DaveW001/margin-calc/docs/030-implementation-plan.md

   * Tables: scenarios, scenario\_groups, default\_settings, tags, users
   * CRUD endpoints for scenarios, defaults, and groups
   * All calculated fields supported
+  * The `scenarios` table schema supports all input fields from `wireframe-new-scenario.md`, including distinctions for W-2/1099, billing models, and HUBZone details.

 #### 8. **Filters, Tags, and Favorites**